nivvi1106/Mind-Connect/README.md

 # Mind Connect - A Mental Wellness Web App 🧘‍♀️
 Mind Connect is a web-based application designed to provide immediate, accessible mental health support.
 It offers users a private and calming digital space with tools for distress relief, self-awareness, and emotional expression.
 The project was built to address the need for discreet and readily available mental wellness resources.

-(Note: You may want to replace this with an updated screenshot of the "Mind Connect" app)

 ## Core Features
 - **🔐 Secure Authentication:** Full user sign-up and login functionality powered by Firebase Authentication, ensuring user data is private and secure.